FORECAST.LINEAR

 Notes 🔗

-Make sure that the known y-values and known x-values are aligned correctly, with each known y-value corresponding to its respective known x-value.
-The accuracy of the forecast heavily relies on the linear relationship between the data points and the assumption that the trend will continue in a linear fashion.
+Ensure that your known y-values and x-values are aligned correctly so that each y-value corresponds to its respective x-value.
+The forecast's accuracy depends on the linear relationship between your data points and the assumption that this trend will continue linearly.

 Questions 🔗